Jump into divine play with us!

 Gentle Yoga is designed for anyone who would like to practice at a careful, soothing, conscientious pace.
 It is especially suited to: seniors; those recovering from injury; those who suffer from arthritis or other ailments that prevent full range of motion; those who are very tight; and those who are overweight.
 Students have reported feeler better, lighter, and younger after beginning a weekly gentle yoga regimen.
 Don’t let bodily limitations prevent you from enjoying the physical and emotional benefits of a yoga practice.

 This class is dedicated to the sacred practice of Ashtanga Yoga.
 It is a led Ashtanga class where we will do the Primary Series, or Yoga Chikitsa, at each class.
 This is an active practice and it’s best to have some yoga experience.
 Read more about this style of yoga here.
-We also host a regular Ashtanga Mysore Foundations Course for those who would like more info before experiencing the practice.
+We also host a monthly Intro to Asthanga Course and a weekly Beginners Asthanga class for those who are newer to the practice.

 This class honors the Ashtanga Yoga tradition as taught by Sri K. Pattabhi Jois.
 Arrive together and join in the opening chant together, but the practice in the Mysore setting is led by your own individual rhythm while under the supervision of the instructor in the room.
 Practice the Asthanga sequence at your own pace, and receive individual hands-on assists and verbal guidance when needed to help you dive deeper into your own personal practice but still feel the energy of practicing in a group setting.
-If you’re new to the Mysore practice, we recommend our monthly Mysore Foundations Course.
+If you’re new to the Asthanga practice, we recommend our monthly Intro to Asthanga Course.

 LGBTQ+Ally Community Yoga